Visual Recognition

 Keyword: Competency-aware Machine Learning, Prompt Learning, LLM/LMM, MoE

-# Vision Applications
+# Real-World Vision Applications and On-Device AI

 Category #4